Field Matters: A Lightweight LLM-enhanced Method for CTR Prediction: Experiments

-\textbf{Ablation Study.} We further conduct the ablation study, where the Self-supervised Fine-tuning (SSFT) module, Feature Representation Enhancement (FRE) module or Feature Interaction Enhancement (FIE) module has been removed respectively.
+We further conduct the ablation study, where the Self-supervised Fine-tuning (SSFT) module, Feature Representation Enhancement (FRE) module or Feature Interaction Enhancement (FIE) module is removed respectively.
 The results are presented in Table~\ref{tab:ablation-main}.
-As can be seen, both the three components are important --- with few exceptions, removing SSFT (w/o FT), FRE (w/o FRE) or FIE ($\lambda_{fm}$) module would result in performance drops.
+As can be seen, both the three components are important — removing SSFT, FRE or the FIE module would result in performance drops in most case.
+Delving deeper into the SSFT module, we observe that self-supervised field-feature fine-tuning on LLMs is indeed helpful.
+The field description encoded by the fine-tuned LLM has higher quality than that extracted from the pre-trained corpus.
+For FRE module, we observe that the developed KL-Divergence loss is also important.
+It can effectively inject semantic knowledge of fields into the feature representations.
+For FIE module, we find that for both explicit feature modeling and implicit feature modeling CTR methods, injecting field interaction scores can effectively guide feature interaction and bring AUC improvement.